Ph.D. Frequently Asked Questions

 May I keep my full time job while in the program?

-Most students in the Ph.D. program say that it is very difficult to be full time in both a job and the program.
-If you are considering a Ph.D. program, it is important to factor in the reality that the first 2 years are extremely demanding.
+Most students in the Ph.D. program report that balancing a full time job and the program is very challenging.
+If you are considering a Ph.D. program, it is important to factor in the reality that the first two years are particularly demanding.
 Students are advised to make a space in their life to accommodate the many demands the program requires in order to be successful.
-While students are not forbidden to work full time while in the program, it is not advised.
+The part-time option in the program is more reasonable if one wishes to keep a full-time job.

 How do students locate and connect with faculty who share their research interests?